What plant based milk brands are available currently?

 If you are drinking a cup of plant based milk a couple times a day and trying to decrease your over all added sugar intake – maybe you might consider switching to an unsweetened version.

-Of course, if you need personalized dietary advice, consult with your own doctor and Registered Dietitian.
+If you need personalized dietary advice, consult with your own doctor and Registered Dietitian.

-2. Contain nutrients dairy milk would have provided
+3. Contain nutrients dairy milk would have provided

 The truth of the matter is this: cows milk contains essential nutrients, like calcium and iodine.
 And if you are like the average dairy consumer, milk may be one of your biggest sources of certain nutrients.